Iraq national football team: 2007 AFC Asian Cup: Iraq's famous first continental title

-2010 FIFA World Cup qualification
+2010 FIFA World Cup qualification: Controversial early exit

 Under Egil Olsen, Iraq advanced from the first round by beating Pakistan 7–0 on aggregate.
 Then they were drawn with Australia, China, and Qatar for the second round.
 On the first matchday, Iraq tied China.
 As a consequence, Olsen was sacked and replaced by Adnan Hamad.
 The next two matches saw Iraq lose twice to Qatar and Australia.
-However, Iraq bounced back with an 1–0 win on Australia and 2–1 win against China.
+However, Iraq bounced back with a 1–0 win over Australia and 2–1 win against China.

 On 26 May 2008, FIFA decided to suspend Iraq from all international competitions after the Iraq Football Association was disbanded by the government on 20 May 2008.
 The suspension was provisionally and conditionally lifted on 29 May 2008.
 Iraq needed 1 point to advance to the final stage on the last matchday, but failed to advance to the final round of 2010 FIFA World Cup qualifiers as a 1–0 defeat to Qatar saw them finish in third in the group.
 Following this, the Iraq FA decided to disband the team and sacked Hamad.

 Qatar fielded ineligible player Emerson in the 2–0 defeat to Iraq on 26 March 2008, prompting FIFA to controversially suspend him but clear Qatar of any wrongdoing, in direct contradiction to its decisions against Singapore.
 Iraq appealed the decision to the Court of Arbitration for Sport but it was rejected by the CAS, saying that Iraq submitted documents and appeal fees too late.

 Jorvan Vieira was reappointed in September 2008.
 After a disappointing 2009 Arabian Gulf Cup, Vieira was sacked and replaced by Bora Milutinovic.

-2009 FIFA Confederations Cup
+2009 FIFA Confederations Cup: Iraq on the global stage

 In 2009, Iraq participated in only their second FIFA tournament ever: the 2009 FIFA Confederations Cup, which they qualified for by winning the 2007 AFC Asian Cup.
 They started the tournament with a 0–0 draw with hosts South Africa, before losing 1–0 to UEFA Euro 2008 winners Spain.
 Iraq drew the last game 0–0 with New Zealand and were knocked out.

 On 20 November 2009, the FIFA Emergency Committee suspended the Iraq FA due to government interference; the suspension was lifted on 19 March 2010.